MattFiler/OpenCAGE/README.md

 * **AI Behaviour Trees** - full access to view and edit all behaviour trees in the game through a flowchart UI.
 * **Reset Functionality** - ability to reset behaviour trees back to default and undo changes.

-## Asset editor supports:

-* **Models** - ability to import and export models, with support for custom materials.
-* **In-Game UI** - ability to import and export the game's GFX UI files which can be edited with a Flash decompiler.
-* **Textures** - ability to import and export textures for use with custom materials.
-* **Sounds** - functionality to edit sounds is coming soon, however you can already extract sounds using [this tool](https://github.com/MattFiler/Alien-Isolation-Audio-Extractor).

 Check out the "coming soon" section below to learn more about upcoming features.